kubernetes-retired/service-catalog/docs/WALKTHROUGH.md

 create a new [`Broker`](../contrib/examples/walkthrough/ups-broker.yaml) resource against our API server.

 Before we do so, we'll need to configure our `kubeconfig` file as described above, and download a 1.6-beta version of `kubectl`.
 We'll need this version of `kubectl` for all `create` operations against the service-catalog API server.
+For simplicity, all subsequent kubectl commands will be assumed to be using this newly downloaded version.

 Download & install the `kubectl` 1.6-beta version with this command: